mohamedesmael10/terraform-aws-project/README.md

 ### 7. **Deploy the Infrastructure**
    - Run `terraform apply` to create the infrastructure on AWS.

-## Conclusion

-This setup provides a highly secure, scalable, and efficient cloud environment.
-By leveraging AWS services such as EC2, VPC, NAT Gateway, and Load Balancer, the project ensures high availability and fault tolerance for web applications, while keeping sensitive instances protected in private subnets.

-### Notes:
-- Follow security best practices such as strong passwords and proper access controls.
-- Customize the setup to meet your specific project requirements.

 ## Shots
 ![Screenshot 2](https://github.com/mohamedesmael10/terraform-aws-project/raw/main/Shots/2.png)
 ![Screenshot 3](https://github.com/mohamedesmael10/terraform-aws-project/raw/main/Shots/3.png)